Bresse History, Family Crest & Coats of Arms

 Early Origins of the Bresse family

 The surname Bresse was first found in Saxony, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic, and political affairs.
 The name derives from the designation "Breslauer," which describes a person from the city of Breslau (now Wroclaw, Poland,) the former capital of Lower Silesia.
 The progenitor of the oldest line is taken to be Johann Bressler, who in 1395 was Secretary of State to Kaiser Wenzel.
 His son, Bernhard, acquired estates at Pirschen in the region of Neumark in Silesia.
 Berhard's great-grandson, Johann Bressler, brought one branch of the family to Strasbourg where descendents are still found today.

 Early History of the Bresse family

 This web page shows only a small excerpt of our Bresse research.
 Another 134 words (10 lines of text) covering the years 1709, 1792, 1703 and 1792 are included under the topic Early Bresse History in all our PDF Extended History products and printed products wherever possible.

 Bresse Spelling Variations

 Spelling variations of this family name include: Bressler, Bresler, Bressler, Breslau, Breslauer, Breslow (common to North America), Bressel and many more.

 Early Notables of the Bresse family (pre 1700)

 Notables of the period with the surname Bresse were Christoph von Bressler, who as a Buergermeister in Neumark was ennobled in 1703 at the hands of Kaiser Rudolph II.
 His brother, Joachim von Bressler...
-Another 34 words (2 lines of text) are included under the topic Early Bresse Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bresse family